 where vhDh is the terminal fall velocity of the hydrometeor (m s-1), which is a function of the hydrometeor diameter, Dh and xhuz is the horizontal change in the hydrometeor (m s-1) which is a function within canopy wind speed, uz at height above ground, z.

-Figure 1 shows the increase in θh calculated using Equation 4 with differing hydrometeor terminal fall velocities of 0.5, 1, and 1.5 m s-1 and a horizontal velocity equal to wind speed ranging from 0-20 m s-1.
+Figure 1 shows the simulated increase in θh calculated using Equation 4 with differing hydrometeor terminal fall velocities of 0.5, 1, and 1.5 m s-1 and a horizontal velocity equal to wind speed ranging from 0-20 m s-1.